digital-asset/docs.daml.com/docs/2.8.1/docs/canton/usermanual/persistence.rst

 It is important that the participant's backup is not more recent than that of the domain's, as that would constitute a ledger fork.
+Therefore, if you back up both participant and domain databases sequentially, the following constraints apply:

+- If you run a composite domain node, always back up the participant database before the domain.

+- If you run different nodes of the domain separately (sequencer, mediators, domain topology manager):

+  - Back up the mediators, the domain manager, and participants before the sequencer;
+    otherwise, they may not be able to reconnect to the sequencer (``ForkHappened``).
+    The relative order of mediators, domain topology manager, and participants does not matter.

+  - On a :ref:`permissioned domain <permissioned-domains>`, make sure no participant is registered with the domain topology manager between the backup of the domain topology manager and the backup of the sequencer.
+    Otherwise, the participant may not work correctly after the recovery.

+If you perform a complete system backup in a single step (for example, using a cloud RDS), make sure no component writes to the database while the backup is in progress.

-Therefore, if you back up both participant and domain databases, always back up the participant database before the domain.
-If you are using a domain integration, then backup the sequencer node before backing up the underlying domain storage (e.g. Besu files).
+If you are using a domain integration such as Fabric or Besu, back up the sequencer node before backing up the underlying domain storage (e.g. Besu files).

 In case of a domain restore from a backup, if a participant is ahead of the